 How much water should I drink daily?

 Drinking at least eight 8-ounce glasses of water a day is a good start.
-Your needs can change based on exercise, climate, and health.
+Your needs can change depending on factors such as exercise, climate, and health.

 What are the recommended servings of fruits and vegetables?

-Aim for 5 servings of fruits and veggies daily.
+Aim for five servings of fruits and veggies daily.
 Eating a variety of colors ensures you get lots of nutrients and health benefits.

 What strategies can help me manage portion sizes?

-Use smaller plates, measure servings, and listen to your hunger.
+Use smaller plates, measure your servings, and listen to your hunger cues.
 Mindful eating helps avoid overeating and makes food choices more conscious.

 How can I plan balanced meals?

-Balanced meals include lean proteins, whole grains, healthy fats, and lots of fruits and veggies.
+Balanced meals include lean proteins, whole grains, healthy fats, and a variety of fruits and vegetables.
 Meal prep and planning can make it easier to make healthy choices.

 What should I do if I have dietary restrictions?

-If you have dietary restrictions, talk to a healthcare professional or dietitian.
+If you have dietary restrictions, consult a healthcare professional or a dietitian.
 They can help you follow nutritional guidelines that fit your needs and ensure you get all the nutrients you need.